 This flow does take a bit of time; however, you have a rating history and can easily select more images for the client from the 3 star rated images without having to redo your rating.
 It also makes it easy to find images you might have overlooked in your first iteration, as those will have no star rating.

 I hope this blog inspires you on ways to customize Capture One Pro specifically to your needs.

 By Christian GrünerCategory: Tech Talk Tags: Capture One Pro Tethered Shooting Color grading Workspace

-Christian is a Test Engineer with the QA/Test department in Phase One.
+Christian is Test Manager with the QA/Test department in Phase One.
 In the very little spare time a job in Phase One gives Christian, you’ll find him shooting pictures, recording aerial imagery with pro-grade drones or trying not to crash on the mountainbike in the woods.